turbot/flowpipe-samples/public_cloud/deactivate_expired_aws_iam_access_keys_with_approval/README.md

-# Deactivate Expired AWS IAM Keys With Approval
+# Deactivate Expired AWS IAM Keys with Approval

-Find expired AWS IAM access keys and ask for approval to delete or send a notification.
+Find expired AWS IAM access keys and ask for approval to deactivate or just send a notification.

 ## Requirements